bilby-dev/bilby/CONTRIBUTING.md

 ## Unit Testing

-Unit tests are an important part of code development, helping to minimize the number of undetected bugs which may be present in a merge request.
+Unit tests are an important part of code development, helping to minimize the number of undetected bugs which may be present in a pull request.
 They also greatly expedite the review of code, and can even help during the initial development if used properly.
 Accordingly, bilby requires unit testing for any changes with machine readable inputs and outputs (i.e. pretty much everything except plotting).

 Unit testing is integrated into the CI/CD pipeline, and uses the builtin unittest package.
 Tests should be written into the `test/` directory which corresponds to their location within the package, such that, for example, a change to `bilby/gw/conversion.py` should go into `test/gw/conversion_test.py`.
 To run a single test locally, one may simply do `pytest /path/to/test TestClass.test_name`, whereas to run all the tests in a given test file one may omit the class and function.